 Belgian Wit or witbier (sometimes and originally called white beer) is a style of wheat beer which originated in Belgium.
 The beer is a product of geography and it can be traced back to the area east of Brussels, from which the cities of Louvain (which made biere blanche de Louvain) and village of Hoegaarden (which made blanche de Hougaerde) were the major producers of Belgian Wit beers.
 The region was a part of the Netherlands at one time and is a renowned wheat growing region.
 The Dutch connection also favored another characteristic of Belgian Wit beers, the spices.
 At the time the beer was originating, the Dutch pretty much controlled the spice trade and thus could get the freshest coriander and curacao orange peels from the Dutch Antilles.
 As most of you know, using spices in beer goes back to the old way of brewing before the widespread use of hops arrived.
 Spices were used to add interest and balance to a beer which would otherwise be flat tasting and bland.

-In its heyday, these beers were brewed by over thirty brewers in Belgium.
+In its heyday, Belgian Wits was brewed by over thirty brewers in Belgium.
 But as time passed, and lagers took over, the Wit suffered the same fate as most other styles of the day that fell from favor.
-The style almost went extinct after World War II, with the last of the Hoegaarden breweries closing down around 1955 and the last in Louvain surviving into the mid 1970's.
+The style almost went extinct after World War II, with the last of the Hoegaarden breweries closing down around 1955 and the last in Louvain surviving into the mid 1970’s.
 As luck would have it, Pierre Celis longed for the refreshing flavors of his youth and revived the style in 1966.
 The comeback, of course, was a big success.
-There are now many styles of Belgian Wit brewed by many breweries in the beer's traditional homeland and throughout the world.
+There are now many styles of Belgian Wit brewed by many breweries in the beer’s traditional homeland and throughout the world.

-Belgian Wits are first and foremost Belgian Wheat Beers.
+Belgian Wits are first and foremost wheat beers.
 The wheat and malt flavors should carry the beer with the spices in the background to add subtle interest.
-One of the biggest mistakes homebrewers make when they first attempt to brew a Belgian Wit style recipe is over spicing.
+One of the biggest mistakes homebrewers make when they first attempt to brew a Belgian Wit style beer is over spicing.
 Spices are generally added at the end of the boil, taking the place of the late hop addition.
 Use the freshest spices you can find.
 I like to grow cilantro for the flavor it gives to guacamole and pico de gallo, and guess what the seeds of the cilantro plant are called, coriander.
-For those that don't grow their own, find a reputable online spice purveyor which turns over their inventory often.
+For those that don’t grow their own, find a reputable online spice purveyor which turns over their inventory often.
 Wherever you get your coriander, crush a few seeds before you brew and judge the aromatics.
 If they are lacking, you will need to increase the amount in your recipe.
 If you are using fresh seeds, you may need to reduce the amount.

 The use of dried bitter orange peel is often debated.
 Many judges expect that traditional flavor, but many are simply looking for a big fresh citrus note.
 Most good Wit recipes call for using the zest from an orange.
 Try different types to add interest.
 I added about 7 whole crushed cumquats to my wit and the results were amazing.